Marriage in Korea: Love marriage

 "Love" marriage, as it is often called in South Korea, has become common in the past few decades.
 The expression refers to the marriage of two people who meet and fall in love without going through matchmakers or family-arranged meetings.
-Most often, the bride and groom first met on a blind date arranged by friends, on a group date, at their workplace, or while in college or university.
+Typically, the bride and groom first meet on a blind date arranged by friends, on a group date, at their workplace, or while in college or university.
 South Korean families accept this type of marriage more readily than they used to.

 Divorce

 Historically, the divorce rate in South Korea was comparatively low before it began rapidly increasing in the mid-1990’s.
 The divorce rate peaked at 3.5 divorces per 1,000 people within the population, which is noted to be a higher rate than several European countries.
 The divorce rate in South Korea began to decline in the 2010’s, with a rate of 2.1-2.3 per 1,000.
-The South Korean population has generally shown conservative attitudes towards divorce but has increasingly shown open attitudes alongside the rising divorce rate.
+The South Korean population has generally shown conservative attitudes towards divorce, but has increasingly shown open attitudes alongside the rising divorce rate.
 There is limited data available to determine the likelihood of remarriage after divorce in Korea.

 Studies have shown that marriages between a Korean national and foreign spouse are much more likely to divorce.
 Approximately 19% of marriages between a Korean husband and a foreign wife were dissolved within 48 months, while approximately 13% of marriages between a Korean wife and foreign spouse dissolved within 48 months.
 In comparison, only 6% of marriages between Korean nationals ended within 48 months.
-Studies also suggest that marriages between a Korean Husband and a foreign wife may have the highest rate of divorce due to their lower quality of married life.
-While less educated wives and husbands have an overall higher risk of divorce, foreign wives with a lower level of education face an extremely high risk of divorce in Korea.